christopher5106/christopher5106.github.io/_posts/2020-06-25-downloading-opensource-city-of-chicago-contracts-for-datascience.markdown

 It returns me the URL of the PDF: `http://ecm.chicago.gov/eSMARTContracts/service/DPSWebDocumentViewer?id={24F173CB-74D4-4859-9DA9-179076E85E1D}&osName=eContentContracts&el=0&image=image`.

-In order to avoid downloading too big files, I first get the file size with a lightweight HTTP header request (half of a second):
+In order to avoid downloading too big files, I first get the file size with a lightweight HTTP header request, not depending of the file size (half of a second):

 ```python
 import requests